hong-sh/hong-sh.github.io/_posts/2014-01-02-introducing-lanyon.md

 ### Lanyon features

-In addition to the features of Poole, Lanyon adds the following:
+In addition to the features of Poole, Lanyon adds the following:ㅁ

 * Toggleable sliding sidebar (built with only CSS) via **??* link in top corner
 * Sidebar includes support for textual modules and a dynamically generated navigation with active link support